 Saint Thomas Girl Chorister Course Staff

 Our staff is carefully selected to create a professional, positive, and nurturing experience for each girl.
 Many staff are in residence at the Choir School throughout the course and participate in all aspects of the course (except rehearsals) with the girls, including meals and outings.
-We strive to build a sense of community among one another, create a high-level musical experience and encourage an environment of kindness.
+We strive to build a sense of community among one another, create a high-level musical experience and encourage an environment of kindness and belonging.

 Course Co-Directors